 Meet the Scientists

 The staff scientists at the OAR oversee the research across the HIV Research Priority areas.
 The NIH response to the HIV pandemic requires a multi-Institute and multidisciplinary research program.
-OAR scientists assist in the coordination of this program by working to enhance NIH-wide collaboration and coordination, minimize duplication, and ensure that research dollars are being invested effectively and across the NIH Institutes and Centers conducting HIV/AIDS research.
+OAR scientists assist in the coordination of this program by working to enhance NIH-wide collaboration and coordination, minimize duplication, and ensure that research dollars are being invested effectively and across the NIH Institutes, Centers, and Offices conducting HIV/AIDS research.

 Learn more about each scientist and his or her role within OAR.